carlosgallo0/Nlw-Setup/server/index.md

-parei no video 2 no minuto: 18
+parei no video 2 no minuto: 40 tentando entender o erro do weekDay

 Comandos: